Harshhrp2511/Weather-Application/README.md

-Weather application using HTML, CSS, Javascript
+Weather application using HTML, CSS and Javascript